CharlesBuilds2000/Personal-Projects/Magic8Ball/C++/README.txt

 This Project was completed during the summer of 2020, right after my introduction to C++ course.

-type .quit or .Quit to terminate the program.
+Type .quit or .Quit to terminate the program.